yobix-ai/extractous/README.md

 While researching this space, **unstructured-io** offers a good solution for parsing unstructured content, and can be performed in-process.
 However, it's performance is very poor and has many limitations:
 * **unstructured-io** wraps around so many heavy Python libraries making it both slow and memory hungry [See benchmarks foo more details](https://github.com/yobix-ai/extractous-benchmarks).
-* Data processing is mainly a cpu-bound problem and Python is not the best choice for such tasks because of its Global Interpreter Lock (GIL) which makes it hard to utilize multiple cores.
+* data processing is mainly a cpu-bound problem and Python is not the best choice for such tasks because of its Global Interpreter Lock (GIL) which makes it hard to utilize multiple cores.
 * **unstructured-io** is becoming increasingly complex as it focuses on becoming more of a framework rather than just a text and metadata extraction library.

 In contrast, **Extractous** is built in Rust, a language renowned for its memory safety and high performance.
-By leveraging Rust's multithreading capabilities and zero-cost abstractions, Extractous achieves significantly faster
-processing speeds. **Extractous** maintains a dedicated focus on text and metadata extraction, ensuring optimized
-performance and reliability in its core functionality.
+By leveraging Rust's multithreading capabilities and zero-cost abstractions, Extractous achieves significantly faster processing speeds. **Extractous** maintains a dedicated focus on text and metadata extraction, ensuring optimized performance and reliability in its core functionality.

 ## 🌳 Key Features
 * Fast and efficient unstructured data extraction.